isaacarroyov/data_visualization_practice/README.md

 "There is a magic in graphs.
 The proﬁle of a curve reveals in a ﬂash a whole situation — the life history of an epidemic, a panic, or an era of prosperity.
 The curve informs the mind, awakens the imagination, convinces." - Henry D. Hubbard.

 Hello!
 My name is Isaac Arroyo.
-To me, visualizing data is as important as knowing what to do with them.
-I'm a visual person since I was a kid.
-The people close to me know that I'm one step closer to finish it when a book has pictures in it.
+Visualizing data is as important as knowing what to do with them.
+I've been a visual person since I was a kid.
+The people close to me know that I'm one step closer to finishing it when a book has pictures in it.
 Most science books have any visual tool (photographs, charts, plots, diagrams, illustration, etc.), and I think that's why I'm into science (and mostly physics).
 The better we visualize data, the better we can understand the problem and communicate the solution.

-As part of my learning path to become a Data Scientist (or something else related to the Artificial Intelligence field/industry), I created this repository.
+As part of my learning path to become a Data Scientist, I created this repository.
 Here you can find _mini-projects_ where I practice my **Data Visualization skills**.
 Use it as you like
 it:
 * practice,
 * inspiration